 Everyone knows about Hurricane Sandy, which is all over the news and a somewhat shocking reminder that the Hurricane Season ends in November (not September).
 Nevertheless, in the wake of this hurricane, there will certainly be some destruction and inconveniences in the Northeast.
 If there are any positives resulting from this, it is the uptick in business created for the construction industry.
 It could be a particularly bright spot for the industry in the Northeast region, which typically experiences a busienss hibernation as the winter months roll in.

 If we’ve said it once, we’ve said it a thousand times: Hurricanes and national disasters like this create a increase in work, but that translates into more mechanics lien filings, more lien protection needed and many construction businesses crossing over state lines and entering areas where they are unfamiliar with the lien laws.
-For a very in-depth discussion of all these issues, check out our “Storms” tag.

 Here is a summary of what you need to know.